 Charlie: So someone had said, "Hey, let's cut a corner, save some money," and they changed the floor of the bar to just these like flat brown wood planks.
-They also really brightened up the colors and [unintelligible 00:35:53] these apartment with bright-
+They also really brightened up the colors in Sweet Dee’s apartment with bright-

 Glenn: Right.
 Right.